 We did various activities throughout the month.
 The girls did map work about the province.
 They also worked on memorizing and recognizing:

-Of course, cooking is a big part of our exploration of the provinces.
+Of course, cooking is a big part of exploring the provinces.
 We made sure to make a delicious serving of Bannock.

 We also indulged in some Jelly Filled Doughnuts!